ad-freiburg/ad-blog/content/post/project-winerli-20.md

 All additional approaches yield no improvement at all since they're Wikipedia-based.
 They rely on explicitly given link data, page categories and links from articles to other articles (requiring knowledge about which article the currently processed data belongs to) which does not exist in such a general dataset.

 Conclusion: On the GMB dataset the recall was considerably higher than for SpaCy (and the previous implementation, however the reason could be the issue in the evaluation code described above), however at the expense of precision.
-Both WiNERLi and WiNERLi 2.0 as well as SpaCy don't perform particularly well at entity categorisation.
+Both WiNERLi and WiNERLi 2.0 as well as SpaCy don't perform particularly well at entity categorization.
 This has a lot to do with the categories in use and which categories are expected.
-The main problem with categorisation will be described in more detail later on.
+The main problem with categorization will be described in more detail later on.
 It can be considered a weakness of this whole approach that it is highly Wikipedia-specific, so the usefulness for more general tasks is limited.

 **Generally, WiNERLi 2.0 outperforms WiNERLi in all tasks, even in the basic case, not using adjectives or numbers.
 It is hard to say whether this is due to the changes made to the entity recognition/linking procedure such as keeping explicitly given link information or due to a higher quality aliasmap.**